whdinata/mestara-034cd/index.md

     features:
       - title: Mestara Mentorship
         subtitle: >-
           Selected mentees will take part in 6-week intensive personal development program.
+        content: >-
-        content: "Our intensive program will help fresh graduates to achieve their full potential.
-Our mentorship program consists of individual coaching, group work and webinar series, that covers different topics to equip mentees with orientation towards career success."
+          Our intensive program will help fresh graduates to achieve their full potential.
+Our mentorship program consists of individual coaching, group work and webinar series, that covers different topics to equip mentees with orientation towards career success.
         actions:
           - label: Learn More
-            url: '/mentorship'
+            url: /mentorship
             style: secondary
             has_icon: true
             icon: arrow-right